jonhoo/thesquareplanet.com/_drafts/students-guide-to-raft.md

-As soon as you have clients retry operations in the face of errors, you need some kind of duplicate detection scheme -- if a client sends an `APPEND` to your server, doesn't hear back, and so re-sends it to the next server, your `apply()` function needs to ensure that the `APPEND` isn't executed twice.
+As soon as you have clients retry operations in the face of errors, you need some kind of duplicate detection scheme -- if a client sends an `APPEND` to your server, doesn't hear back, and re-sends it to the next server, your `apply()` function needs to ensure that the `APPEND` isn't executed twice.
 To do so, you need some kind of unique identifier for each client request, so that you can recognize if you have seen, and more importantly, applied, a particular operation in the past.
 Furthermore, this state needs to be a part of your state machine so that all your Raft servers eliminate the *same* duplicates.

+There are many ways of assigning such identifiers.
+One simple and fairly efficient one is to give each client a unique identifier, and then have them tag each request with a monotonically increasing sequence number.
+If a client re-sends a request, it re-uses the same sequence number.
+Your server keeps track of the latest sequence number it has seen for each client, and simply ignores any operation that it has already seen.

 #### Hairy corner-cases